truenas/documentation/content/SCALE/SCALETutorials/Storage/Pools/PermissionsSCALE.md

 Leave **ACL Type** set to **Inherit** to preserve the ACL type from the parent dataset.
 For SCALE, which is based on Linux, select either **SMB/NFSv4** or **POSIX** options.

 NFSv4 is richer than POSIX and is used to losslessly migrate Windows-style ACLs across Active Directory domains (or stand-alone servers).
-POSIX ACLs are a Linux-specific ZFS feature, used when an organization data backup target does not support native NFSv4 ACLs.
+POSIX ACLs are a Linux-specific ZFS feature used when an organization data backup target does not support native NFSv4 ACLs.
 Since the Linux platform used POSIX for a long time, many backup products that access the server outside the SMB protocol cannot understand or preserve native NFSv4 ACLs.

 {{< hint warning >}}